-College football is now in full swing.
+College football is right around the corner.
 That means that it’s time to tailgate!
 Whether your favorite tailgating spot is 20 miles from home, or 2000, it’s easy to forget to pack something you will need for that epic parking lot party.
 Here are five packing tips for tailgating success to help you easily remember all the essential gear so you can cheer on your team in style.
+(And to make your tailgate packing even easier, grab our FREE tailgate packing list in the box at the bottom!)

 1. Put your tickets and parking pass in the glove box.